-"Cockney rhyming slang for the good stuff; Proof that one song is all you need"James Blunt is a British singer-songwriter who rose to fame in 2004 with the megahit "You're Beautiful".
-It got played to death on the radio, to the point the a lot of people were heartily sick of the sound of his voice.
+James Hillier Blount (born 22 February 1974), better known by his stage name James Blunt, is a British singer-songwriter who rose to fame in 2004 with the megahit "You're Beautiful".
+It got played to death on the radio, to the point that a lot of people were heartily sick of the sound of his voice.
 Coupled with other artists being shunted off festival bills in favour of Blunt due to his newfound prominence, there was a huge backlash amongst the British public under the rather blunt catchphrase "James Blunt is a c**t".

-- Album Title Drop: In his song "I can't hear the music" from his second album All The Lost Souls:"And when you sell your soul for a leading role; will the lost souls be forgotten?"
+- Album Title Drop: In his song "I Can't Hear the Music" from his second album All The Lost Souls:And when you sell your soul for a leading role; will the lost souls be forgotten?

 - Barefoot Suicide: In the video for "You're Beautiful," Blunt goes through a ritualized suicide where he partially undresses, including taking off his shoes and socks, then jumps off a cliff into water.